-The concrete mixture preferred here uses a cement to sand volume ratio of 1:3 (1 part by volume cement to 3 parts by volume sand).
-Measuring boxes or buckets should be part of the construction equipment and should be used to achieve the correct mix proportions.
+The concrete mixture preferred here uses a cement to sand volume ratio of 1:3 (one part by volume cement to three parts by volume sand).
+Measuring boxes or buckets should be part of the construction equipment and should be used to achieve the correct proportions.
 Measuring the materials on a shovel does not give reliable results.